-Carbon Reduction Strategy With the start of the carbon offsetting project, Campbell River Whale Watching & Adventure Tours has made a great effort to offset their environmental impact while continuing to manage a profitable business.
-Campbell River Whale Watching & Adventure Tours is committed to operating as a carbon neutral business, offsetting 100% of their carbon footprint each year from now on.
-The overcompensation through the protection of an area 2.4 times as large as needed to balance out emissions further marks a generous assumption of responsibility for habitat and biodiversity protection, and therefore sustainability in general.
-As Campbell River Whale Watching & Adventure Tours is moving towards the reduction of their environmental impact in all business activities, a special focus can be put on saving water and reducing waste such as plastic water bottles and single-use plastic and garbage bags.
-More importantly, the company is going to ambitiously increase the amount of forest protected to a total of 23040 m of protected forest in 2020.
-As part of this challenge, guests will be incentivized to donate an additional 2 CAD.
+Analysis Emails contribute most emissions in this section.
+Providers need a lot of energy for their servers, so choosing one that uses eco-power makes sense when looking to reduce emissions.
+Reducing the number and size of attachments also helps to keep storage emissions low.
+The regular reduction of junk mail and other data frees up storage and reduces emissions from high energy use.
+Carbon Reduction Strategy For the fourth year in a row, Campbell River Whale Watching & Adventure Tours continues its great efforts to offset their environmental impact while continuing to manage a profitable business.
+Campbell River Whale Watching & Adventure Tours is committed to operating as a carbon neutral business, offsetting more than 100% of their carbon footprint each year.
+The overcompensation through the protection of an area much larger as needed to balance out emissions further marks a generous assumption of responsibility for habitat and biodiversity protection, and therefore sustainability in general, especially in an economically tough year like 2020.
+As Campbell River Whale Watching & Adventure Tours is moving towards the reduction of their environmental impact in all business activities, a special focus can be put on saving water and ensuring the sustainable production of their fabric merchandise.
+We are going to keep working together to ambitiously increase the amount of protected forest in 2021.
+As part of this challenge, guests will be incentivized to donate an additional \$2.00 CAD.
 Moreover, the company will give guests the opportunity to offset the carbon footprint of their entire trip in Canada with Wilderness International.
-New Achievements in 2019 - Guests voluntarily donated an extra 3232.60 CAD and thereby protected more than 3200 m of forest. - Replaced old motors with more fuel efficient, quieter ones.
-New motors have Yamaha Shift Dampener System in the hub of the propeller for smoother, quieter, no clunk shifting.
-In addition, the outboard employs counterbalance shafts for vibration-free, quieter running engines. - Added 714 sqft of Insulation to the main office to make heating & cooling more efficient. - Changed out lighting to more efficient LED lights, from 512 watts down to 90 watts. - Put into effect Code of Conduct for Sustainable Whale Watching, which goes above and beyond federal regulations. - Composting coffee grounds and food waste. - Some of staff started biking to work in 2019.

-Moving Forward

-- Use of hybrid motors on boats.

-- Saving water.

-- Relying more on non-emitting means of transportation or carpooling to get to work.

-- Switching to reusable water bottles and eliminating plastic water bottles.

-- Switching to compostable garbage bags.

-- Eliminating signal use plastic bags.

-- Switching to a local coffee company to purchase coffee for guests on tours.

-- Incentivizing guests to voluntarily donate 2 CAD and to offset emissions of their entire vacation by protecting more forest.

-Offsetting: Wilderness Protection

-"When you listen to the silence in the rainforest, you learn to distinguish the important from the unimportant.
+New Achievements in 2020 • Collection of a \$4.00 CAD conservation fee on bear tours helped to protect an extra 956m of rainforest

+Moving Forward - Moving clothing orders to a more sustainable organic cotton / bamboo blend. - Starting a detailed waste audit process to be able to reduce specifically. - Use of hybrid motors on boats. - Saving water. - Relying more on non-emitting means of transportation or carpooling to get to work. - Switching to reusable water bottles and eliminating plastic water bottles. - Switching to compostable garbage bags. - Eliminating signal use plastic bags. - Switching to a local coffee company to purchase coffee for guests on tours. - Incentivizing guests to voluntarily donate a minimum of \$2.00 CAD or more and to offset emissions of their entire vacation by protecting more forest.
+Offsetting: Wilderness Protection "When you listen to the silence in the rainforest, you learn to distinguish the important from the unimportant.
 It is important to me now that the children of our children will be able to experience this someday."

-- Astrid, Environmental Ambassador
+Astrid, Environmental Ambassador

 Since 2012, Wilderness International has been buying parcels of land in the Toba Valley, in the middle of the Coastal Mountains of western Canada, 160 kilometers north of the city of Vancouver.
 Thus, they are protected forever!
 Our vision in the Toba Valley is the creation of a great protected Grizzly bear corridor.
 It all began with the purchase of the "Land of the Grizzlies", more than 60 hectars in size.
 Until today, is been followed by the "Land of the Ghost Flowers", the "Land of the Wapitis", and the "Land of the Hummingbirds", now totaling more than 292 ha of pristine wildlife habitat and biodiversity forever protected.
 Getting to Know the Conservation Area - September 2019